-Important: Plugin Upgrade to Version 2.0 in Code Insight 2020 R3
+Important Plugin Upgrade in Code Insight 2020 R3

-Code Insight scan-agent plugins were upgraded from version 1.x to 2.0 starting in the Code Insight 2020 R3 release.
+An important Code Insight plugin change occurred when Code Insight scan-agent plugins were upgraded from version 1.x to 2.0 in the Code Insight 2020 R3 release.

-The 1.x plugins require an inventory-only project on the Code Insight Core Server to which to send only the inventory results from the remote scans.
-However, the 2.0 plugins, whose scans capture both inventory and codebase-file information, send scan results to a new project type that is capable of managing the data from both server scans (performed by the Scan Server) and remote scans.
-For information about this new project type, introduced in Code Insight 2020 R3, see "Legacy Projects" in the Code Insight User Guide.
+A v1.x plugins requires an inventory-only project on the Code Insight Core Server to which to send only the inventory results from the remote scans.
+However, a v2.0 (or later) plugin, whose scans capture both inventory and codebase-file information, sends scan results to a new project type that is capable of managing the data from both server scans (performed by the Scan Server) and remote scans.
+For information about this new project type, see "Legacy Projects" in the Code Insight User Guide.

-Note that the configuration of all 2.0 plugins requires a new "alias" property to identify the scan agent to Code Insight.
-A new "host" property might also be required for certain plugins (see Note About Rescans Performed by 2.0 Plugins for details).
+Note that the configuration of all v2.0 and later plugins requires a new "alias" property to identify the scan agent to Code Insight.
+A new "host" property is also required for certain plugins.
+See Note About Rescans Performed by v2.0 and Later Plugins for details.